awwx/ar/readme.md

 Kartik Agaram discovered the queue bug (and provided a runnable example!), which was the original motivation for implementing Arc lists using Racket mpair's.

+Waterhouse [investigated the queue bug](http://arclanguage.org/item?id=13518), determining that it is a garbage collection issue; this in turn gives us confidence that implementing Arc lists with Racket mpair's is in fact one way to fix the bug.

 Reflecting the Arc compiler into Arc was inspired by rntz's [Arc compiler written in Arc](https://github.com/nex3/arc/tree/arcc).